Notion vs. Google Sheets: Which One Should You Choose?

 Is it even fair to compare Notion with Google Sheets and Google Sheets with Notion?

 Notion is the all-in-one workspace for your notes, tasks, wikis, and databases.
-It is one workspace for every team, more than just a doc or a table, you can customize Notion to work the way you do, in Notion’s own words.
+Notion is more than just a doc or a table - you can customize Notion to work the way you do.

 Notion example of a company workspace.

-For the purpose of this post, we will be focusing specifically on databases and how they work in Notion.
+For the sake of a fair comparison to Google Sheets, this guide will focus specifically on databases and how they work in Notion.

-You can create and modify spreadsheets directly in your web browser with Google Sheets, no special software is required.
-Multiple people can work at the same time, you can see people’s changes as they happen, and every modification is automatically saved.
-It is all the power of spreadsheets and more.
+Multiple people can work on a sheet at the same time, you can see people’s changes as they happen, and every modification is automatically saved.
+It’s all the power of spreadsheets and more.

 Google Sheets spreadsheet.

-You can use Google Workspace Add-Ons to give Sheets even more power, for example, fetch data from different APIs, send emails, connect with other Google tools, etc.
+You can use Google Workspace Add-Ons to give Sheets even more power.
+For example, fetching data from different APIs, sending emails, connecting with other Google tools, etc.

 Templates

-Notion recently introduced a template gallery where you can find templates created by Notion and members of the community.
-You can submit your own templates and they will be available for everyone to use in the gallery if it is approved based on the selection criteria.
+Notion has a template gallery where you can find templates created by Notion and members of the community.
+You can even submit your own templates, and they will be available for anyone to download from the gallery if they meet Notion’s guidelines.

 Search of Notion templates on Gumroad.

-The situation in Google Sheets it’s pretty similar.
-From within the product there is a template gallery where you can find templates created by Google and others created by popular add-ons like Supermetrics or Quickbooks.
+The situation in Google Sheets is similar.
+The app has a gallery where you can find templates created by Google and third-party companies like Supermetrics or Quickbooks.

 Google Sheets template gallery.

-Doing a quick search in Google about “Google Sheets templates” you will also find dozens of websites that offer templates, free or with changes depending on how complex the template is.
+Doing a quick search in Google for “Google Sheets templates”, you will also find dozens of websites that offer both free and paid templates.

-We can say then that in both cases we have amazing options around templates with premade databases, dashboards and structures that we can reuse in our projects.
-I call it a tie.
+Overall, then, both Sheets and Notion have amazing template options with premade databases, dashboards, and structures that we can reuse in our projects.
+So I’ll call this one a tie.

-Both Notion and Google Sheets have options to publish your pages or spreadsheets as a website so people can easily access them, but let’s explore a little bit more about what additional third party options we have for each product.
+Both Notion and Google Sheets have options to publish your pages or spreadsheets as a website so people can easily access them.
+But let’s explore a little bit more about the third-party options available for each product.

-In Notion we can name two main players, Super and Potion.
-Both offer custom domains, styles, great SEO by default, pretty URLs, and a lot more, including password protected pages 🙌.
-It is up to you to decide which one you want to use.
+In Notion, we can name two main players: Super and Potion.
+Both offer custom domains, styles, great SEO by default, pretty URLs, password-protected pages, and much more.
+So it’s up to you to decide which one you want to use.

-Now you are probably thinking that Google Sheets is gonna lose this round, but it’s not.
+Now, you’re probably thinking Google Sheets will lose this round, but it’s not.
 Add-ons to the rescue!

 Formulas